-"As farmers, what we want is to make our cows healthy and happy, while getting as much milk as possible.
+He observes that "as farmers, what we want is to make our cows healthy and happy, while getting as much milk as possible.
 The two things go hand in hand."

-Mark is pleased to see that, when cows are moved from the home farm to the new farm, their milk production increases by eight litres (0.5kg milk solids) per cow per day.
+Mark is pleased to see that, when cows are moved from the home farm to the new farm, their milk production increases by 4 litres (0.3kg milksolids) per cow per day despite the lower nutritional quality of last season's forage crops.
 Mark finds that the cows are content, and managing the freestall system is much easier compared to a grazing system, which requires constant movement.
 "Grazing is moving all the time.
-Whereas with this system, day-to-day management doesn't change," said Mark.
+Whereas with this system, day-today management doesn't change," said Mark.